svahsek/mosip/Jana/readme-1.md

 ```

-2) Use get cached biometics to check whether the hashes are proper.
+2) Use get cached biometrics to check whether the hashes are proper.

 ## Developer (tips and trick)

-This section is for the developers, for developing this modules fast &
+This section is for the developers, for developing this modules fast & efficiently
-efficiently

 1) Use local profile: `-Dspring.profiles.active=local`.
-Pass this as
+Pass this as VM options
-VM options

 2) Pass: `mosip_host=https://<mosip host>` as env variable.